FPGA-Research-Manchester/.github/profile/README.md

-## This organization and all its content has been moved to [FPGA Research](https://github.com/FPGA-Research)
+## This organization and its content has been moved to [FPGA Research](https://github.com/FPGA-Research)

 <!--